List of Various Excel Errors

 This error stands for reference error.
 This error usually comes when

-- We have deleted the cell accidentally, which we have referenced in the formula.
+- We accidentally deleted the cell which we referenced in the formula.

 - We cut and paste the referenced cell in different locations.